minylund/wellbiz/README.md

 $ cd wellbiz
 $ npm install
 ```
-After this you should run Expo XDE, open wellbiz project and run it on simulator or device by pressing **Device**.
+After this you should run Expo XDE, open wellbiz project and run it on simulator by pressing **Device** or on your device by pressing **Share** and using the QR code to open the app.

 Login credentials:

 User ID: joel+100@qvik.fi
 Password: qwerty

 ## Usage

-After logging in, you can view existing surveys or create a new one by providing a title and type.
-After survey is selected or created, you come to the survey view where the user can give his/her emotion.
+After logging in, you can view existing surveys or create a new one by providing its title and type.
+After survey is selected or created, you come to the survey view where the user can give his/her feedback on the current topic.
 Survey answers are gathered to the Firebase database for further analysis.

 You can get back to main menu by pressing the left top corner of the view and logging in again.

 ## License